Paul has been passionate about preparing, cooking, and eating healthy food for over 30 years. Born in the UK, he now lives in Florida.

 5. Lack of Cooking Skills

-Some people seem to lack any natural aptitude for cookery.
+Some people seem to lack any natural aptitude for cooking.
 Although the associated skills may seem easy for some, cooking at its heart is a complex marriage of art and science.
-The art involves creating the look, aroma, texture, and taste of the food.
+The art involves creating the food's look, aroma, texture, and taste.
 The science is about mastering the chemical reactions that most meals involve, especially when there's heat involved.
 If you are going to learn all this, you will generally have to make many mistakes before you begin to get it right.

 6. Practical Limitations